 Tattoo FAQ

-What is an F.A.Q.?
+What is an FAQ?

 FAQ refers to Frequently Asked Questions.